kelsey-ek/of7azure/GUIDE/README.md

 ### 1.2 Get CentOs container

-**Run an empty Centos container to install OpenFrame.** Search the official Centos image and pull it on your VM.
-Use the image to run a container.
+**Run an empty Centos container to install OpenFrame.**
+* Search the official Centos image and pull it on your VM.
+Use it to run a container.

-**Set the hostname with -h option when you run it.** OpenFrame will need the hostname to get the licenses or set the envionment.
+**Set the hostname with -h option when you run it.**
+* OpenFrame will need a hostname to get the licenses or set the envionment.

 ```bash
 sudo docker search centos